opencosmos/qbkit-pi-cam-test/README.md

 ## Connecting

+_Estimated duration: 5-10 minutes + 2 more to double-check every connection._

  1. Disconnect all cables from the Raspberry Pi.
     If it is connected to any power source other than the qbkit while also connected to the qbkit power output, it will probably break permanently.